Austin Naturalization Citizenship Attorney

 - Green card holders can be deported, citizens cannot

-- US citizens can sponsor other immigrants immediately
+- U.S. citizens are allowed to immediately sponsor other immigrants

-- No longer have to renew green card
+- U.S. citizens don’t have to renew their green card

-- Can carry a US passport when traveling outside the US and remain outside the country for however long you want
+- U.S. citizens can carry a passport when traveling outside the country and remain away for however long they want